-- 1. If you are planning to add only one host to the cluster, continue to step 5 that provide information on how to enabled pool HA. - 2.
-If you are planning to add multiple hosts simultaneously, choose one of the hosts to be the master host. - 3.
+1. If you want to add only one host to the cluster, continue to step 5 that provide information on how to enabled pool HA.

+- 2. If you want to add multiple hosts simultaneously, choose one of the hosts to be the master host. - 3.
 Join all the other slave hosts to the master host: